-The location of the 3D seismic survey was chosen after careful examination of the results of previous 2D surveys and also based on the first vertical exploration well.
-The well, ended up in Cambrian deposits, drilled 1843.5 m of Silurian and 63 m of Ordovician strata, brought a significant amount of core, geochemical, petrophysical and geophysical data, which confirmed the presence of unconventional gas.
-The 3D seismic survey generally followed "full-azimuth" geometry, having the following parameters: source area 33 sq km, orthogonal layout, receiver interval 40 m, receiver line interval 200 m, source point interval 40 m, source line interval 280 m, symmetrical split spread, active channels per line 154, live channels 4620, patch length 6120 m, patch width 5800 m, maximum offset 4285 m, bin size 20x20 m and nominal fold 165 (Daletka A., Rudzki M., 2013).
+The location of the 3D seismic survey was chosen after careful examination of the results of previous 2D surveys, and was also based on the first vertical exploration well.
+The well, ended up in Cambrian deposits, drilled over 1800 m of Silurian and more than 60 m of Ordovician strata, brought a significant amount of core, geochemical, petrophysical and geophysical data, which confirmed the presence of unconventional gas.
+The 3D seismic survey generally followed "full-azimuth" geometry, having the following parameters: orthogonal layout, receiver interval 40 m, receiver line interval 200 m, source point interval

-Fig.1: Location of 3D seismic survey acquired for the purpose of unconventional gas exploration.
+Fig. 1: Location of 3D seismic survey (green circle) acquired for the purpose of unconventional gas exploration.